Frequently Asked Questions

 Where does my registration fee go?

-Most of the registration fee covers lunch.
+Most of the registration fee covers lunch and t-shirts.
 We use the rest to pay for prizes, breakfast for volunteers, advertising, supplies, and other things needed to run the competition.
+If this is a year in which the competition is held virtually, then there is probably no registration fee, as many of the above costs are less of a concern.

 How hard will the problems be?